mike19b/mike/writing/text.md

-Selected reporting and features written for the Travel, Metro, Styles, Real Estate, and more.
+Reporting and features written for the Travel, Metro, Styles, Real Estate, and more.